-Practically a cultural icon in America today, Botox is a pharmaceutical product that is injected into the skin to relax specific muscles or muscle groups.
-It is manufactured in a laboratory, not harvested from animals or other people.
-Once injected, Botox works by affecting communication between nerve endings and muscle fibers at the treatment site.
+Botox® is injected into the skin to relax specific muscles or muscle groups.
+It is manufactured in a laboratory and not harvested from animals or other people.
+Once injected, it works by affecting communication between nerve endings and muscle fibers at the treatment site.
 Safe and simple, Botox procedures take place right in the office and typically yield results within a few days.

 How Botox Treatment Works

 A tiny microneedle is used to deliver a minute, exact amount of Botox into several locations on the face.
 Because the needle is so fine and the amount of liquid injected is so small, the discomfort associated with injections is minimal.
 Sedation or anesthesia is not required for Botox injections, and no special recovery period is required.
 Any mild bruising that may occur at the injection sites may be covered with makeup.

 The result of a Botox injection usually becomes apparent within three to five days, with maximum benefit occurring within two weeks and effects generally lasting from three to six months.
 Injections are given when the effects of the previous treatment begin to wear off.
 Initially, patients receive from two to four treatments per year.
 After receiving several treatments, many patients find that they require Botox even less often.
 In rare cases, some even find that they have achieved a permanent improvement.

 Possible Side Effects of Botox